BilQCT/ClassicalLambda/README.md

 ### Double description method

 For highly degenerate polytopes the DD method (see e.g., [Fukuda-Prodon, 1995](https://link.springer.com/chapter/10.1007/3-540-61576-8_77)) is an effective tool for description conversion of a polyhedral cone from its $H$-representation to its $V$-representation, or vice versa.
 Our notebook [ClassicalLambda.ipynb](./ClassicalLambda.ipynb) gives a walkthrough of how we use the main proposition of the DD method to obtain vertices of a polytope $\overline{\text{MP}}$.
-Functions needed for this implementation can be found in [doubledescription.jl](./lib/doubledescription.jl).

 ### Symmetries

 We deal with highly symmetric polytopes, thus we can reduce by group action the number of vertices to a small number of representatives of each orbit.
-Currently we use the Julia interface to [Polymake](https://polymake.org/doku.php/start) via the [Oscar](https://www.oscar-system.org/) project to handle this part, which is in the script [symmetries.jl](./lib/symmetries.jl) However, eventually consideration of symmetries will be implemented directly via [GAP](https://www.gap-system.org/).
+Currently we use the Julia interface to [Polymake](https://polymake.org/doku.php/start) via the [Oscar](https://www.oscar-system.org/) project to handle this part, which is in the script [symmetries.jl](./lib/symmetries.jl).